amyush/Audio-steganography/README.md

 # Inputs
 **Encoding the messgae**
   -   **Filename** - This takes the name of the file alongwith the extension where the message is to be encoded(hidden).
+This file is taken from the gitHub repository.
+Any other file, if to be used, should be uploaded to the the same repository.
+For any sub-folders, relative path from the .ipynb file should be provided.
   -   **Key** - This is the secret key which is used to encode the message.
 Here, key is used to decide the bits where the message bits are to be encoded.
   -   **Message** - This is the message which is to be hidden in the audio.